Vernazza, Cinque Terre, Italy. fokke baarssen/Shutterstock

 This is a relatively tough-to-reach location, which makes it even more important to spend as long as you can here.
 The closest airports are Genoa and Pisa – both are around 1–2 hours by train from Cinque Terre, depending on connections.

 One extremely important point: driving here is absolutely to be avoided.
-Parking is extremely limited, expensive, and usually a long, steep climb outside the villages (only residents are allowed to park inside).
-The narrow, clifftop roads can also be frightening for newcomers to the area – the Amalfi Coast has nothing on these lanes, and even as a seasoned Italian cliffside driver, one time in Cinque Terre was one time too many for me.
-Even if you already have a car on your trip, it's best parking outside Cinque Terre (try La Spezia or Levanto) and coming in on the train.
+Parking is extremely limited, expensive and usually a long, steep climb outside the villages (only residents are allowed to park inside).
+The narrow clifftop roads can also be frightening for newcomers to the area – the Amalfi Coast has nothing on these lanes, and even as a seasoned driver in Italy, one time driving in Cinque Terre was one time too many for me.
+Even if you already have a car on your trip, it’s best to park outside Cinque Terre (try La Spezia or Levanto) and take the train from there.
 You have my word on this.

 You can also get around by boat.
 Navigazione Golfo dei Poeti runs between La Spezia and Levanto, calling at all the villages.
 Golfo Paradiso has a line from Genoa.
 Services can be suspended in bad weather, however, and boarding with a lot of luggage can be tricky.

-In the villages themselves, the only real option is walking – and they are steep.
-Those with mobility issues will certainly find it difficult.
+In the villages themselves, the only real option is walking, and the paths are steep.
+Those with mobility issues will certainly find it difficult; Manarola and Riomaggiore are particularly tricky.
 The centers of Corniglia and Vernazza are largely flat, as is the beach area of Monterosso.
-Manarola and Riomaggiore are trickier for anyone with mobility issues.

 Top things to do in Cinque Terre